 The Blue Care

-Our blue spaces (rivers, lakes, canals and shores) provide wonderful opportunities to be active outdoors – supporting our physical and mental wellbeing, while having fun and meeting new people along the way.
+Our blue spaces (rivers, lakes, canals, and shores) provide wonderful opportunities to be active outdoors, supporting our physical and mental well-being while having fun and meeting new people along the way.

 This guide celebrates the great outdoor water-based activities on our doorstep in the West of England.